 No post-season aerial surveys were conducted in Area 15 during 2022.
-An aerial spring survey was conducted during early March 2023, during which 832 deer were classified with an observed ratio of 31 fawns:100 adults.
-The observed fawn ratio was lower than last year's ratio of 43 fawns:100 adults and the previous 5-year average of 33 fawns:100 adults, but slightly above the 2021 statewide average of 30 fawns:100 adults.
+An aerial spring survey was conducted during early March 2023, during which 832 deer were classified with an observed ratio of 31 fawns: 100 adults.
+The observed fawn ratio was lower than last year's ratio of 43 fawns: 100 adults and the previous 5-year average of 33 fawns: 100 adults, but slightly above the 2021 statewide average of 30 fawns: 100 adults.

 Drought, wildfire, exotic annual invasion, and feral horse overpopulation have all substantially degraded mule deer habitat in Area 15 and have led to a general population decline.
-On degraded rangeland, deer cannot access the warm-season forage necessary to build up adequate fat-stores for severe winters, so lower recruitment can be expected in years with harsh winter conditions such as 2022-2023.
-Several projects have been implemented to improve range conditions throughout the management area (e.g., pinyon-juniper removal, fire rehabilitation, cheatgrass treatment, and riparian resource protection), but success has varied due to persistent drought.
+On degraded rangeland, deer cannot access the warm-season forage necessary to build up adequate fatstores for severe winters, so lower recruitment can be expected in years with harsh winter conditions such as 2022-2023.
+Several projects have been implemented to improve range conditions throughout the management area, for example pinyon and juniper removal, fire rehabilitation, cheatgrass treatment, and riparian resource protection, although success has varied due to persistent drought.
 If recent patterns of precipitation continue throughout the spring of 2023, conditions for project success will be favorable in areas where feral horses do not dominate the landscape.

-Report by Hunter Burkett
+Report by Report by Hunter Burkett

 According to Community Environmental Monitoring and Planning (CEMP) precipitation data from February 2022 to February 2023, Tonopah received 91% of the 30-year average.
-Summer through early Fall precipitation (July, August, and September) resulted in 59% of the 2022-2023 precipitation total.
-Rainfall during these months was historically high.
-Area 16 received historically low measurable precipitation for the last 3 years.
-The single SNOTEL site located in central Nevada in Big Creek Summit measured a water-year-to-date precipitation of 191% of median as of March 2023.
+Summer through early Fall precipitation, inclusive of July, August, and September, resulted in 59% of the 2022- of March 2023.
 The amount of precipitation received this winter is hopeful.
-Although, the U.S. drought monitor still places northern Nye and southern Eureka and counties in a moderate drought.
+Although, the US Drought Monitor still places northern Nye and southern Eureka and counties in a moderate drought.
 It will take many years of above average precipitation to alleviate long-term effects of drought in central Nevada.
 During aerial deer surveys, the flight crew observed large areas of dead or dying mountain mahogany and single leaf pinyon pine forests.
 These trees are historically hardy, and their drought-related deaths are representative of habitat conditions.
 In the long term, these desiccated forests will allow for the growth of young forage and will benefit mountain ungulates.